 To pass this course, you will need to take complete, well-organized lecture notes.
 Test questions will be taken from EACH chapter, lecture and class session.
 While the readings will help to expand concepts covered in the lectures, they do not provide a substitution for class attendance.
 If you miss a lecture, it is your responsibility to get notes from a classmate - I do not provide notes for absent students.
-I post an outline of what we will cover in class on MyCR, my own class outline, but this is not a substitute for your own notes.
+I post an outline of what we will cover in class on MyCR, my own class outline, but this is not a substitute for your own or anybody else's notes.
 Similarly, we will not cover every topic in the text in class and so you will need to read the text to learn that material.

-All tests and quizzes must be taken in class and all papers must be turned in by the end of the class period during which they are due.
-Chapter outlines or concept maps are due at the beginning of the class the day they are due.
+All tests and quizzes must be taken in class and all papers must be turned in by the end of the class period during which they are due, except that Chapter outlines or concept maps are due at the beginning of the class the day they are due.
 If you have an unexcused absence for any assignment, quiz, or exam, you will receive a zero for that assignment, quiz, or exam, which will be averaged into your final grade.
 If you have a valid written excuse (family or medical), making "prior arrangements" with me requires hearing back from me with a positive response prior to the time that the assignment is due or the exam is to be taken, not just leaving a message.
+DSPS students may take quizzes and tests in the Testing Center in the LRC.